 HBO offers a few packages, all of which are pretty flexible.
 That means you can sign up for one month, finish the show and then cancel if needs be.
 Not to mention, HBO offers free trials on all of its packages, which helps soften the blow.
 Prices start at $14.99 a month with HBO and go up depending on which package you choose.

-The first episode is now available for catch up in the US.
-The rest of the episodes will be airing each Sunday at 9pm ET, 6pm PT, giving US fans one of the better streaming times out there.
+Episodes 1-5 are now available to catch up on through HBO.
+The final episode will air this Sunday at 9pm ET, 6pm PT, giving US fans one of the better streaming times out there.

 Watch Game of Thrones online in the UK FREE

-The good news is that the first episode is now available for catch-up on both NowTV and Sky Go and each episode will be available on catch up from 4am onwards every Monday.
+The good news is that the first five episodes are now available for catch-up on both NowTV and Sky Go.
+That means you can make sure you're all caught up before the sixth and final episode airs.

 We all know that Sky can be expensive, so be sure to check out our dedicated Sky TV deals and packages guide to make sure you're getting today's best prices and offers.